-4.4 All Staff
+5.4 All Staff

-Keeping Children Safe in Education 2023 states that all school staff have a responsibility to provide a safe environment in which children can learn.
+Keeping Children Safe in Education states that all school staff have a responsibility to provide a safe environment in which children can learn.
 They should also:

-- Have read and understood KCSiE 2023, at least Part 1 and Annex B or Annex A - Participate in regular safeguarding training through newsletters, online or face-to-face including training on online safety. - Understand their role and responsibilities for children's online safety including understanding the need for filtering and monitoring systems as well as being aware that children with unlimited access to the internet can engage in harmful online behaviour whilst at school. - Promote a positive safeguarding culture, for example by challenging anyone on the premises who cannot be identified by a visitor or staff lanyard or badge. - · Leaders should also read and understand KCSiE 2023 Part 2. - Be aware of systems within the school which support safeguarding.
-This includes the Safeguarding and Child Protection Policy, online safety policy, staff behaviour policies (Code of Conduct), Behaviour and Anti-bullying Policies. - Understand the role of the DSL and be clear on the identity of the DSL and Deputies. - Be aware of the Early Help process and be prepared to identify children who may benefit from early help. - Be aware of the process for making referrals to social services understanding the importance of acting promptly if there is a concern about a child. - Be aware of the signs of abuse and neglect, and of what to do if a child makes a disclosure. - Understand the term 'child-on-child abuse' and the steps which should be taken to respond to incidents or disclosures. - Always act in the best interests of the child. - Be aware of specific safeguarding issues such as radicalisation, child sexual exploitation, children missing in education and mental health.
+- Have read and understood KCSiE, at least Part 1, or Annex A if appropriate. - Participate in regular safeguarding training through newsletters, online or faceto-face including training on online safety. - Understand their role and responsibilities for children's online safety including understanding the need for filtering and monitoring systems as well as being aware that children with unlimited access to the internet can engage in harmful online behaviour whilst at school. - Promote a positive safeguarding culture, for example by challenging anyone on the premises who cannot be identified by a visitor, contractor or staff lanyard or badge. - Leaders should also read and understand KCSiE 2024 Part 2. - Be aware of systems within the school which support safeguarding.
+This includes the Safeguarding and Child Protection Policy, online safety policy, staff behaviour policies (Code of Conduct), Behaviour and Anti-bullying Policies. - Understand the role of the DSL and be clear on the identity of the DSL and Deputies. - Be aware of the Early Help process and be prepared to identify children who may benefit from early help. - Be aware of the process for making referrals to social services understanding the importance of acting promptly if there is a concern about a child. - Be aware of the signs of abuse neglect and exploitation, and of what to do if a child makes a disclosure. - Understand the term 'child-on-child abuse' and the steps which should be taken to respond to incidents or disclosures. - Always act in the best interests of the child. - Be aware of specific safeguarding issues such as radicalisation, child sexual exploitation, children missing in education and mental health. - Be aware of the child absent in education process - Teachers are required by law to report to the police known cases of female genital mutilation (FGM) involving a girl aged under 18 - Understand that appropriate internet filters and monitoring systems must be in place to keep students safe online.

-- Be aware of the child absent in education process - Teachers are required by law to report to the police known cases of female genital mutilation (FGM) involving a girl aged under 18. - Understand that appropriate internet filters and monitoring systems must be in place to keep students safe online. - All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
-If in doubt about recording requirements, staff should discuss with the DSL. - Know what to do if a child tells them he/she is being abused or neglected. - If staff members have concerns about another staff member, then this should be referred to the Head. - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the School's safeguarding regime and know that such concerns will be taken seriously by the Senior Leadership Team. - Be aware of the School's Low Level Concerns Policy. - Promote fundamental British Values as part of The Prevent Duty. - Be aware that abuse, neglect and Safeguarding issues are rarely standalone events. - Be aware that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as hurtful.
+- Be aware of their responsibilities regarding attendance at school - All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+If in doubt about recording requirements, staff should discuss with the DSL. - Know what to do if a child tells them he/she/they is/are being abused, neglected or exploited. - If staff members have concerns about another staff member, then this should be referred to the Head or the Chair of Governors. - If staff members have a concern about the Head, this should be referred to the Chair of Governors. - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the School's safeguarding regime and know that such concerns will be taken seriously by the Senior Leadership Team. - Be aware of the School's Low Level Concerns Policy. - Promote fundamental British Values as part of The Prevent Duty. - Be aware that abuse, neglect and Safeguarding issues are rarely standalone events. - Be aware that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as hurtful.